CarDS-Yale/echo-ssl-aortic-stenosis/README.md

 ## Contact

-Contact me (Greg Holste) at gholste@utexas.edu with any questions!
+Reach out to Greg Holste (gholste@utexas.edu) and Rohan Khera (rohan.khera@yale.edu) with any questions!